-(iii) Remaining principal balance:
+(7) Remaining principal balance:

-At the time of replacement, its remaining principal balance may not be greater than the remaining principal balance of the mortgage, according to the pool and security records, to be replaced.
+At the time of replacement, its remaining principal balance may not be greater than the remaining principal balance of the mortgage to be replaced.
 If its remaining principal balance is less than the remaining principal balance of the mortgage or loan to be replaced, the Issuer must, as applicable, include the pro rata portion of such difference in the next payment made to the security holders of the related securities.